BitCircuit/PointCloud2LookingGlass/PointCloud2LookingGlass/src/README.md

 3. https://github.com/Kitware/LookingGlassVTKModule
 4. https://lookingglassfactory.com/software#vtk

-After multiple attempts of failed built, here is how it's done correctly.
+After multiple attempts of failed built, here is how I successfully build it.
 1. Follow instruction 3 (Section `Build Requirements`), to allow CMake automatically find the directory of `HoloPlayCore SDK`.
 2. Follow instruction 1, to install other prereqs (Except `Ninja`.
 It is fast, but it fails while building) and to clone the VTK git repo (STOP before the `Building` section)
 3. Follow instruction 2, proceed from `BUILD SOLUTION` section.
 STOP before the step 3 in subsection `Run CMake`.